Russian Ground Forces: Under Serdyukov

-Reforms under Sergey Shoygu
+Under Shoygu

-After Sergey Shoygu took over the role of minister of defense, the reforms Serdyukov had implemented were reversed.
-He also aimed to restore trust with senior officers as well as the defense ministry in the wake of the intense resentment Serduykov's reforms had generated.
+After Sergey Shoygu took over the role of Ministry of Defence, the reforms Serdyukov had implemented were reversed.
+He also aimed to restore trust with senior officers as well as the Ministry of Defence in the wake of the intense resentment Serduykov's reforms had generated.
 He did this a number of ways but one of the ways was integrating himself by wearing a military uniform.

 Shoygu ordered 750 military exercises, such as Vostok 2018.
 The exercises also seemed to have helped validate the general direction of reform.
 The effect of this readiness was seen during Russia's annexation of Crimea in 2014.
-Since Anatoliy Serdyukov had already completed the unpopular reforms (military downsizing and reorganization), it was relatively easy for Shoygu to be conciliatory with the officer corps and Ministry of Defense.
+Since Anatoliy Serdyukov had already completed the unpopular reforms (military downsizing and reorganization), it was relatively easy for Shoygu to be conciliatory with the officer corps and Ministry of Defence.

-Rearmament has been an important goal of reform.
-With the goal of 70% modernization by 2020.
-This was one of the main goals of these reforms.
-From 1998 to 2001, the Russian Army received almost no new equipment.
-Sergey Shoygu took a less confrontational approach with the defense industry.
+Rearmament has been an important goal of reform, with the goal of 70% modernization by 2020.
+From 1998 to 2001, the Ground Forces received almost no new equipment.
+Sergey Shoygu took a less confrontational approach with the defence industry.
 By showing better flexibility on terms and pricing, the awarding of new contracts for the upcoming period was much better.
 Shoygu promised that future contracts would be awarded primarily to domestic firms.
 While easing tensions, these concessions also weakened incentives for companies to improve performance.

 Shoygu also focused on forming battalion tactical groups (BTGs) as the permanent readiness component of the Russian army, rather than brigade-sized formations.
 According to sources quoted by the Russian Interfax agency, this was due to a lack of the manpower needed for permanent-readiness brigades.
-BTGs made up the preponderance of units deployed by Russia in the Donbass war.
+BTGs made up the preponderance of units deployed by Russia in the war in Donbas.
 By August 2021 Shoygu claimed that the Russian army had around 170 BTGs.